He’s one of the most underrated basketball players in the state’s history, except to those who saw him play and know the game.

 Think about it.
 He was the starting point guard on all three ABA championship teams, in 1970, ’72 and ’73.
 He was the MVP of the ’72 playoffs, and might have won it again in ’73 if he hadn’t been injured in the second half of Game 7 in Louisville.
 McGinnis took over in the fourth quarter to lead the Pacers’ victory, and received the award.
 Lewis also was a four-time All-Star and the MVP of the All-Star game while playing for St. Louis.

 All of that doesn’t capture his impact, though.
 He was a leader, too.
-He was the captain of all the Pacers’ championship teams; in fact, he was the captain of every team he ever played on, because he was a natural.
+He was the captain of all the Pacers’ championship teams; in fact, he was the captain of every team he ever played on because he was a natural for that role.
 He recalls in this conversation being picked up at the airport in St. Louis after being traded from Memphis and being told his new teammates had already voted him captain.
 You’ll hear examples of his leadership with the Pacers, too.
 I’ve seen him at various events in recent years, and he still takes charge when he’s with his teammates.

 Some question Lewis having his jersey number retired because it might create more controversies.
 If him, what about others, too?
 Bob Netolicky?
 Billy Knight?
 Rik Smits?
-No, there’s a clear dividing line between Lewis and the Pacers’ good players who played in All-Star games.
+I believe there’s a clear dividing line between Lewis and other Pacers who played in All-Star games.
 Again, Lewis was a starter and captain of three championship teams and the MVP of a playoff series.
 He was every bit as important to the great Pacer ABA teams as Daniels, Brown and McGinnis.

 Lewis was in town to attend a banquet when I talked with him.
 I picked him up at his hotel and drove him to the studio.
 He brought along his young nephew.
 From this conversation, you’ll understand why he was always a team captain, and perhaps why he deserves more recognition.